- 2 Bedrooms

 - Washing Machine

-About this PropertyLocated in Shipyard Plantation, this gorgeous town home is just a brief walk to the beach!
+About this PropertyLocated in Shipyard Plantation, this handsome town home is just a brief walk to the beach!

-Behind the dining area is the renovated galley-style kitchen with new wood cabinets, granite counter tops, and a breakfast nook for 2 with a door to the service area.
+Behind the dining area is the refreshed galley-style kitchen with new wood cabinets, granite counter tops, and a breakfast nook for 2 with a door to the service area.

 The sunny 2nd bedroom includes a queen bed, TV, with DVD Player, private bath with a tub/shower combo, and private balcony.